cmbuckley/cmbuckley.github.io/_posts/2026-01-10-making-svgs-dark-mode-reading-mode-friendly.md

 </svg>
 ```

 Again, this isn't exactly a satisfying solution, but it does mean a single SVG can be used in all rendering contexts.
+Here's an example:

+{% include figure.html object="/files/2026/01/example.svg" alt="A rectangle labelled 'Hello world'" %}

 Have I missed a neater solution?
 Is there something I've not considered with this approach?
 Do other browsers run into the same (or different) problems?